 Whiplash in Truck Accidents

 Large trucks are heavy and powerful for a reason.
 These machines are the workhorses of the American transit and shipping system.
-However, they are also dangerous pieces of equipment when operated by negligent or reckless drivers.
+However, they are also dangerous equipment when operated by negligent or reckless drivers.
 When a large truck crashes into a smaller passenger vehicle, the occupants of the small vehicle often end up paying the price.

 At The Benton Law Firm, we know how painful a whiplash injury can be and want to help you get the money you need for your recovery.
 If you are ready to learn more about your rights after a serious collision with a truck, contact The Benton Law Firm at (214) 777-7777 for a free consultation.